 Oh, yes.
 Don't forget to check out the historic churches and cathedrals that host concerts of masterpieces of classical music.
 You won't want to miss hearing great works in these historic venues.

-The oldest national ballet company is the Paris Opera Ballet, established in 1673.
+The oldest national ballet company in the world is the Paris Opera Ballet, established in 1673.

 Today, the company performs mostly at the splendid Palais Garnier.
 Their repertoire ranges from romantic and classical to contemporary.
 You never know what treat you're in for at Opera Garnier, as it's familiarly called..